The Ontario government is continuing rabies control operations to prevent the spread of rabies and to help keep wildlife, people and pets safe.

 • be alternately agitated and depressed

-Many signs and symptoms of rabies are similar to canine distemper.
+Many clinical signs of rabies are similar to canine distemper.
 Co-infection can also happen.
-This means an animal can be infected with distemper and rabies at the same time.
+This means an animal can be infected with distemper and rabies or other diseases at the same time.

 How rabies spreads